nativeshell/nativeshell/README.md

 ## Status

-- This is project in a very experimental stage, MacOS and Windows backends have feature parity, work on Linux backend has not started yet. `nativeshell/src/shell/platform/null` would be the place to start when porting to new platform.
+- This is project in a very experimental stage

 ## Getting started